 What Kills Weeds Permanently?
-(6 Ideas That Work)
+6 Methods That Work

 Weeds are a constant nuisance to anyone with a lawn or garden.
 Weeds not only ruin any landscaping you attempt, but they can also cause serious problems for your plants.
 Weeds compete for nutrients with other plants, and they often win.
 Therefore, if you want your garden or lawn to grow as well as possible, the weeds must go.

 However, continuously applying weedkillers can be a pain.
 Instead, you may want to try a permanent weed-killing option.
 There are many commercial options out there that work as preventative weed killers, but many gardeners prefer to use more natural methods (especially if you plan to eat the foods in your garden).

 Here are some of the most effective and safest methods for killing weeds permanently.

 While this method is time-consuming, mulching your garden or lawn with newspaper can prevent weeds from occurring.
 Weeds cannot poke through the layer of newspaper, but the newspaper will decay eventually, helping the soil.

 Of course, this method does require reapplication—newspapers will not last forever.
 Plus, depending on your area, a newspaper may not last very long at all.
 Therefore, if you live in a wetter climate, this method may not be for you.

 Furthermore, there is also the problem with finding and shredding enough newspaper to mulch your yard.
 Many people may also not like the look of the newspaper, so mulching with newspapers isn’t terribly common, despite being effective.
 However, if these problems don’t apply to you, this is the method we recommend.

 Vinegar is often a suggested method for killing unwanted weeds and does work well in some cases.
 It can kill plants that have leaves out of the ground.
 However, it only works well on shallow roots and weaker plants.
 Strong plants can typically withstand vinegar.